 There are plenty of bugs inhabiting your island.
 As in real life, some of them only appear at night.
 Take the opportunity to run around and catch as many bugs as possible.
 You can get a decent amount of Bells when you sell them.

 Butterflies are the easiest to catch, but most of them don't give you that much money.
 But every little bit helps.
 To make some cash, you'll need to be more careful and sneak up on the other insects that are quick to run away.
 Just be cautious around wasps, scorpions, and spiders as these creepy crawlies can hurt you.
 That's probably why you can get a ton of Bells from selling them.
+Try shaking trees with your net equipped to lessen the chances of getting stung by wasps.

 Catch of the day